Young Londoner’s experiences are shaped by the world in which they live and the places where they spend time their time.

 What happens if I turn a property down?

-We unfortunately cannot guarantee if and when you will receive another property offer from other housing providers, and you will not receive unlimited offers.
+Unfortunately, we can’t guarantee if and when you will receive another property offer from other housing providers, and you will not receive unlimited offers.
 It is important to think carefully when declining.

 What kind of property will I get?